Y0Coss/docs-fork/pages/storage_and_backup/backup_and_disaster_recovery_solutions/veeam/VSPC_first_steps/guide.de-de.md

 ---
-title: Getting started with VSPC
+title: Backup Agent - Getting started with VSPC
 excerpt: Discover Veeam Service Provider Console (VSPC), a cloud-enabled platform provided by Veeam that helps you manage backups and data protection
 updated: 2025-04-29
 ---